dart-lang/site-www/src/_guides/language/effective-dart/design.md

 *   If the code is *dynamic*, then its static type is the special `dynamic` type.
 Code can be explicitly annotated `dynamic` or it can be inferred.

-*   If the code has any other type, it's not dynamic.
-Code can end up with a non-`dynamic` type by being explicitly annotated with some other type, or by having Dart infer a non-`dynamic` type.

 In other words, whether some code is annotated or inferred is orthogonal to whether it is `dynamic` or some other type.